Primary tabs

 Other

-Student progress is assessed formally by the writing of a number of reports, after 2, 8, and 18 months.
+Students are required to write a number of reports after 2, 8, and 18 months in order to assess their progress.
 Students also write a thesis plan after 24 or 36 months.
 Each report is assessed by their Personal Committee, which reports on the student's progress to the Babraham Postgraduate Committee.
-Student progress is also assessed by a presentation of their results at various seminars and by the filling in of termly Self-Assessment forms.
+Student progress is also assessed by the presentation of their results at various seminars and by the filling in of termly Self-Assessment forms.